 On 4 May 1807, Michael John Quinn was born to Thomas Quin(n) and Ellen Quinn née Cleary in St John’s Parish, Limerick city.
 In 1825, at the age of 18, Michael left his family and occupation as a nailer and began his career in the armed services as a Drummer Bugler in the 21st Regiment of foot, he later became a sergeant.

-In 1832 when his mother wrote the letter below he was on his way to or stationed in Chatham Barracks in Kent (now the University of Greenwich).
+In 1832, when his mother Ellen Quinn wrote the letter below, he was on his way to or stationed in Chatham Barracks in Kent (now the University of Greenwich).
 Within the year he would travel to Tasmania, via Sydney, to guard convicts serving in Port Arthur.
-He would be transferred to the Swan Colony, Perth Feb 1835 aboard the ship Caroline.
+Quin was transferred to the Swan Colony, Perth, in February 1835 aboard the ship Caroline.